1. Get a free credit score online

 3. When taking out a loan

-If you're one of the many Americans rushing to apply for a mortgage (as rates fall towards all-time lows), you'll receive your credit score as part of the application process.
+If you're one of the many Americans rushing to apply for a mortgage while rates are at all-time lows, you'll receive your credit score as part of the application process.

 Applying for personal loans will also net you access to a credit score.
 If you apply for a loan and your application is denied, the lender is required by law to show you your credit score.